madhan1310/blockchain-stock-analysis/README.md

 - **Data Storage**: Hive scripts and HDFS structure.
 - **Data Analysis**: Pig scripts, Hive queries, and Spark jobs for analysis.

+## Showcase

 This project showcases the ability to work with big data tools, handle varied data sources, and derive meaningful insights from large-scale financial and blockchain datasets.